Pranitha-22/Infosys_Projects/README.md

 cd infosys-deep-learning-projects
 Open the notebook using Google Colab or Jupyter.

-Run the cells in infosys_projects.ipynb.
+Run the cells in Infosys_Projects.ipynb.

 You can also open the notebook directly in Colab